-Policy Stati us as of July 1, 2024 Summary Health Spending Oversight Entity \otimes Does not have a Prescription Drug Affordability Board reporting on prescription drug prices. \otimes Does not have a Prescription Drug Affordability Board, with or without Upper Payment Limits. \otimes Does not monitor and report on hospital spending. \otimes Does not monitor and report on primary care spending.
+Policy Stati us as of July 1, 2024 Summary Health Spending Oversight Entity $\otimes$ Does not have a Prescription Drug Affordability Board reporting on prescription drug prices.
+Connecticut's Healthcare Benchmark Initiative Steering Committee (HBISC) and Office of Health Strategy, established in 2020, review hospital and primary care spending.
+This includes setting targets $\otimes$ Does not have a Prescription Drug Affordability Board, with or without Upper Payment Limits. for primary care spending, set to reach 10% of total health care expenditures by 2025.
+Monitors and reports on hospital spending.
+Monitors and reports on primary care spending.
 Has a(n) all-payer or multi-payer claims database.
-Arkansas' APCD data is available by formal request and payment.
-All-Payer or Multi-Payer Database is operated by the state.
+Connecticut's APCD captures social and economic demographics such as age, sex, race, gender, All-Payer or Multi-Payer Database is operated by the state. household size, and income.
 Claims Database Database does not include access restrictions.
-Database is required to capture demographic information. \otimes Does not have a price transparency tool.
-Arkansas requires hospitals to comply with federal price transparency requirements and empowers the Price Transparency \otimes Does not have a Prescription Drug price transparency reporting requirement.
-Departments of Health to fine hospitals \$250 per day for noncompliance.
-Has other price transparency regulation. \otimes Does not prohibit providers from sending debts to collections while patient is actively pursuing means to pay the bill.
-Arkansas law provides an unlimited homestead exemption for persons who are married or the head of a household.
-Medical Debt Collection Regulations Prohibits other persons being held liable for another adult's medical debt.
-Prohibits collections from initiating home lien or foreclosure due to medical debt. \otimes Does not exceed federal wage garnishment protections.
-Prohibits actions that would lead to an individual's arrest due to medical debt. \otimes Does not prohibit collections from initiating bank account seizure due to medical debt.
+Database is required to capture demographic information.
+Price Transparency × Does not have a price transparency tool.
+The executive director of the Office of Health Strategy (OHS) must annually report a list of ten Has a Prescription Drug price transparency reporting requirement. outpatient drugs that have been provided at a significant cost to the state or are critical to public health.
+Manufacturers of drugs on the executive director's list must submit all of the factors that caused the increase in the wholesale acquisition cost of the drug to OHS. $\otimes$ Does not have any other price transparency regulation. caused the increase in the wholesale acquisition cost of the drug to of is.
+Medical Debt Collection Regulations $\otimes$ Does not prohibit providers from sending debts to collections while patient is actively pursuing means to pay the bill.
+Connecticut law prevents creditors from initiating foreclosure placing a lien on a patient's primary residence if that lien was filed for the purpose of collecting medical debt.
+The state also prohibits wage garnishment to collect medical debts when the patient is eligible to received subsidized care through $\otimes$ Does not prohibit other persons being held liable for another adult's medical debt. the state hospital bed fund.
+Prohibits collections from initiating home lien or foreclosure due to medical debt.
+Exceeds federal wage garnishment protections. $\otimes$ Does not prohibit actions that would lead to an individual's arrest due to medical debt. $\otimes$ Does not prohibit collections from initiating bank account seizure due to medical debt.